 Determine Trend Strength before you buy by using Moving Averages!

-Very often the direction to take on a trade will depend on the trend.
+Trend strength is important to assess, as very often the direction to take on a trade will depend on the trend.
 Basically, price can be doing only one of three things when evaluated over a given time period: trending up, trending down or moving sideways.
 Traders want to be buying in an uptrend and selling in a downtrend as determined by the trend strength.

 Trend is defined as the general direction of a market or of the price of an asset.
 Trends can vary in length from short, to intermediate, to long term.
 If you can identify a trend, it can be highly profitable, because you will be able to trade with the trend.
 Trading in the direction of strong trends certainly reduces risk and massively increases your profit potential.